maw-agents/uritp-docs/docs/venues/SPAC/smith-theatre.md

 # Smith Theatre

 Primary performance space in the Sloan Performing Arts Center.
 URITP produces Mainstage productions here.
-Read the venue notes before you finalize a design.

 !!! warning "Before you design"
     Smith is a blackbox with real constraints that will bite a design late if you learn them late.
 The non-dimmable relays and the absent west crossover are the two that most often force a redesign in week three.